Burglary Charges in Philadelphia

 In Pennsylvania, a conspiracy to commit a burglary offense occurs when two or more people agree and plan a burglary or attempt to commit a burglary or solicit someone else to commit a burglary.

-Your association with the conspiracy is the important element.
+Your association with the conspiracy is an important element.

 In Pennsylvania, even if you just played a small role in a criminal conspiracy, if you are convicted you will be sentenced to the same grade of felony as the crime that was committed.